 Whether it’s back-to-back meetings or the pressure to perform well on little sleep, the stress of business travel on your boss can be significant.
 But anticipating these moments and finding ways to alleviate them can win you serious kudos.
-Problem is, they’re not the only one juggling multiple responsibilities.
-We know your day is already full of office management – let alone adding travel arrangements to the mix – so we’ve saved you the time (and brainpower) by rounding up 8 low effort, high impact things you can do to help your boss have a successful trip.
+Problem is, they’re not the only ones juggling multiple responsibilities.
+We know your day is already full of office management – let alone adding travel arrangements to the mix – so we’ve saved you the time (and brainpower) by rounding up 8 low-effort, high-impact things you can do to help your boss have a successful trip.

 A positive travel experience comes down to a few key factors that your executive truly needs:

-- Clarity – Always up-to-date knowledge of all trip details
+- Clarity – Always up-to-date knowledge of all travel plans and details

 - Support – Ability to reach out for help at any point, whether its for changes, cancellations, or what have you

-- Time savings – Quickly taking care of administrative tasks while away
+- Time savings – Quickly taking care of administrative tasks while on their business trip

 - Personalization – Getting the travel experience they expect